xmready/setup-debian/README.md

 For Debian desktop systems `setup-system.sh` will do the following:

-1. Update & upgrade all `.deb` packages
+1. Update & upgrade all packages with `apt-get`
-2. Install packages with `apt-get`
+2. Install the following packages with `apt-get`
     - bash-completion
     - build-essential
     - checkinstall